 One thing needs to be made clear – mountain gorillas look the same in all three countries.
 There is nothing like cuter or bigger here or there.
 Comparing gorilla trekking in Uganda, Rwanda and Congo is meaningless because gorilla trekking in each country has its advantages.
 The parks have similar management systems in place and work closely to coordinate conservation related projects.
 Mountain gorillas sometimes move between the four parks found in the three countries.
 The main difference in our opinion is the experience you get while tracking in each of the countries.

 Rwanda: We recommend Rwanda for those visiting for a short while and with a tight schedule.
 The volcanoes national park in Rwanda is much easier to access from the capital – only three hours drive on excellent roads.
-Some might claim that Gorilla trekking in Rwanda is less strenuous and time consuming because the park is smaller and gorilla families are easier to find – but it all depends on which gorilla group you get assigned.
+Some might claim that tracking gorillas in Rwanda is less strenuous and time consuming because the park is smaller and gorilla families are easier to find – but it all depends on which gorilla group you get assigned.

 Others might even argue that the predominantly bamboo forests at the volcanoes national park of Rwanda allows for taking better photos unlike the denser forests of Uganda.
 There are even those who might conclude that thee services at the Volcanoes national park are delivered more professionally – but again that is subjective and open to debate.